zer0glitch/ocpv-ansible-example/README.md

 <details>
 <summary> <h4> But what if I don't have RHPDS? </h4> </summary>

-Ensure you have the following available to you:
+WIP: Ensure you have the following available to you:
 - An OCP 4.10 and up cluster
 - A bastion host with the following:
       - Ansible